HakanDeymeci/pix2pix/README.md

 3. Decide on Database (Cityscape).

 #### Week 2<br />
-1. Created a template for our GAN
+1. Created a template for our GAN (decided on Tensorflow for plotting purposes and trying something different)
-2. Iplemented subfunctions for randomizing of the data
+2. Implemented subfunctions for randomizing of the data
 3. Implemented the up- and downsampling functions
 4.